GabrielVaubaillon/Conway-Game-of-life/README.md

 # Conway-Game-of-life
 Personal project in python, feel free to use the code
+Problems with some keyboards

 ## To use the program :
 ### Basics :